ShivaniKhatri96/Notetaking-app/README.md

 - It shows which user created a note
 - It allows only note's creator to edit and delete it
   > Basically, POC and MVP are completed.

-### Things I want to add and improve in version 2

-- Allow a note's creator to make it private.
-  > The idea is to show the private notes in `MyNotesView` page.
-I will do it in `version2`
-- Be accessible from a public url
-- Fix bug related to context menu I created.
-It tends to overflow from the window
-- Navigation bar for mobile version: different style basically
-  > I will be working on these on `version2` branch during my free time

-### Currently working on

-- Fix navigation bar context menu issue

 ### Links used